How Kids' Channels Manipulate Parents

 - ...

-You name it.
-Hundreds, if not thousands of everyday branded items are at stake.
 We're talking about an industry that is often cited as exceeding the trillion-dollar mark globally ($1,000,000,000,000).

 In case you didn't know, McDonald's became McDonald's mainly because of the Happy Meal.